bsherman/ublue-kmods/README.md

  ## Verification

 These images are signed with sigstore's [cosign](https://docs.sigstore.dev/cosign/overview/).
-You can verify the signature by downloading the `cosign.pub` key from this repo and running the following command:
+You can verify the signature by downloading the `cosign.pub` key from this repo and running the appropriate command:

     cosign verify --key cosign.pub ghcr.io/bsherman/silverblue-kmods
     cosign verify --key cosign.pub ghcr.io/bsherman/kinoite-kmods